 The Committee for Termination of Pregnancy approves almost 20,000 abortions a year.
 That is about 98% of all requests for an abortion made in Israel.
-On top of that, it is estimated that an additional 20,000-30,000 abortions per year are done illegally.
+Is abortion legal in Israel?
+Yes, but on top of that, it is estimated that an additional 20,000-30,000 abortions per year are done illegally.

 These are overwhelming statistics.
 There are not words to express how much this breaks our hearts.
 Many young women in Israel do not even think of other options, because abortion has been so normalized and accepted here.

 But let us share with you a glimmer of hope.
 There are followers of Jesus in this land who have dedicated their ministry to protecting both the mother and her unborn child.
 They are on a quest to stop abortion in Israel.